 The School offers a limited number of Academic Scholarships each year to pupils entering the Senior School in Year 7 and Year 9.
-Each Scholarship, which is awarded irrespective of parental financial circumstances, carries an element of fee remission which is usually 10% of the annual fees but may be up to 50% in exceptional circumstances.
+Each Scholarship, which is awarded irrespective of parental financial circumstances, carries an element of fee remission which is usually between 5% to 20% of the annual fees.

 ALL candidates will be eligible for these Scholarships which are awarded for academic excellence.
 NO SPECIAL SCHOLARSHIP APPLICATION IS NEEDED.

 Those to whom Scholarships are awarded are also eligible to apply for Governors’ Bursaries (see below) which, if offered, will be given in addition to the value of the Scholarship award.
 Academic Scholarships are subject to annual review, wherein a Scholar’s attitude to work and academic performance will be considered.

 A small number of Academic Scholarships are awarded each year by the Executive Head for existing Preparatory School boys joining the Senior School.
 The principal criteria for awarding these Scholarships are:

 • Sustained excellence in academic performance, including evidence from progress grades and end of year examinations